sbatman/Sbatman.Networking/README.md

-Versioning is maintained by Steven Batchelor-Manning with the format a.b.c a - is incremented to mark the completion of a significent update phase b - is incremented to mark the merging of development into master c - is incremended to mark a hotfix to master (and as such not often used)
+Versioning is maintained by Steven Batchelor-Manning with the format a.b.c a - is incremented to mark the completion of a significent update phase b - is incremented to mark the merging of development into master c - time marker of build